oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ```
     ![Leads data rendered on an interactive map region](images/apex-map-visualize-leads.png)

-2. Import Application into the workspace and view the Leads Management page to see the changes.
-Refer **Task 3** for steps to import the application from VS Code.
+2. Import Application into the workspace and view the Leads Map page to see the changes.
+Refer **Task 3** for steps to import the application from Visual Studio Code.
     ![Leads data rendered on an interactive map region](images/view-map-visualize-leads.png)